Igor Elukov (b. 1991) is a photography artist and film director.

 Do you believe in magic existing outside of your lens?
-Or the magic happens only inside you?
-Have you ever had otherworldly experience?
+Or the magic

 To me it’s critically important to not add any content to life apart from what you receive through your direct experience.
 Another issue is that the borders of experience are very wide and they’re not limited only to wakefulness; they include also dreams, fantasy and errors of mind and vision.
 In this sense I wouldn’t separate the other- and this-worldly, these are just words.
 There are some ‘strange contacts’, and when you take pictures, you’re especially attentive and you notice them more often and see more clearly, but I wouldn’t call it ‘magic’.
 Life doesn’t necessarily have to be explainable and understandable; too much exists at the same moment to let us see all the connections.
 They don’t even necessarily exist, these connections.